 There is a simple answer to why keto foods are so expensive.
-Carbs are one of the cheapest foods to purchase, and protein and fresh vegetables are much more costly.
+Carbs are one of the cheapest foods and protein and fresh vegetables are much more costly.

 So, when you think about it, on a keto diet, you’re cutting out the cheapest part of your grocery shop by skipping out on items such as potatoes, rice, pasta, and bread and replacing them with goods like red meat, avocado, kale, poultry, and fish, all of which come with a much higher price tag.

 If you’re on a tight budget and looking for a successful weight loss plan, keto could be tricky for you to stick to.

 Throughout this guide, we will cover why keto is so expensive and investigate how to get the most for your money on a keto diet and make it work on a budget.

 What to Eat on Keto

 The primary reason the keto diet is so expensive all boils down to the type of foods you’re required to eat.

 Say goodbye to cheap packs of cookies, bags of pasta, and jacket potatoes, and get ready to replace them with high-quality, fresh produce.

 You can look at what you’ll be eating on your keto diet with this list of 8 recommended keto foods, but let me give you a brief idea.